ArshiAAkhavan/shmem-bind/README.md

 # shmem-bind

-A safe and idiomatic wrapper over shared memory APIs in rust with proper cleanups
+A safe and idiomatic wrapper over shared memory APIs in rust with proper cleanups.

-## Quick start
+## Quick start:

 check the `message-passing` example for better understanding
 ```bash